Pylons/pyramid/docs/narr/views.rst

    def view(request):
        return HTTPFound(location='http://example.com') # renderer avoided

+Views which use a renderer can vary non-body response attributes (such as headers and the HTTP status code) by attaching properties to the request.
+See :ref:`response_request_attrs`.

 Additional renderers can be added to the system as necessary via a ZCML directive (see :ref:`adding_and_overriding_renderers`).